yrashk/es4j/README.md

 }
 ```

-That said, Eventchain is evolving quickly and in some cases, having Eventchain from the master branch as a git submodule can be a better fit.
+That said, Eventchain is evolving quickly and in some cases, having Eventchain from the master branch can be a better fit.

 ``
 ## Repository